Red Currant Bakery

 • Add about 2″ of water into the bottom of a large pot with a domed lid.
 Place a thin kitchen over the top and secure it with a rubber band or string to create a taught surface.

-• Once finished, carefully use a fork to remove the steamed hefeklösse from the towel and place in the bowls to serve.
+• Once finished, carefully use a fork to remove the steamed hefeklösse.
+Place them directly in the bowls to serve.

 • Lay the next set of proofed hefeklösse on the towel to steam for 10 minutes.
 Continue this process until all of the buns have been steamed.